strategineer/personal-website/content/bin/music/index.md

 title: Music
 has_header: true
 is_readable: true
-blurb: Some bad music I made one day.
+summary: Some bad music I made one day.
 ---
 Here's all the music I've ever produced.
 I wasn't very prolific and I don't think any of it is great but here it is for posterity.